-The School District contributes to the School Employees Retirement System (SERS), a cost-sharing multiple-employer defined benefit pension plan.
+The School District contributes to the School Employees Retirement System of Ohio (SERS), a cost-sharing multiple employer defined benefit pension plan.
 SERS provides retirement and disability benefits, annual cost-of-living adjustments, and death benefits to plan members and beneficiaries.
 Authority to establish and amend benefits is provided by Chapter 3309 of the Ohio Revised Code.
-SERS issues a publicly available financial report that includes financial statements and required supplementary information.
-The report may be obtained by writing to the School Employees Retirement System, 45 North Fourth Street, Columbus, Ohio 43215-3634 or by calling (614) 222-5853.
+SERS issues a publicly available, stand-alone financial report that includes financial statements and required supplementary information.
+That report may be obtained by writing to the School Employees Retirement System, 45 N. Fourth Street, Columbus, Ohio 43215-3634.

 Plan members are required to contribute 9 percent of their annual covered salary and the School District is required to contribute at an actuarially determined rate.
 The current rate is 14 percent of annual covered payroll.
-A portion of the School District's contribution is used to fund pension obligations with the remainder being used to fund health care benefits; for fiscal year 2000, 5.5 percent of the annual covered salary was the portion to fund pension obligations.
-The contribution requirements of plan members and employers are established and may be amended, up to statutory maximum amounts, by the SERS' Retirement Board.
-The School District's contributions for pension obligations to SERS for the fiscal years ended June 30, 2000, 1999, and 1998 were \$45,768,\$53,330, and \$76,479, respectively; 36 percent has been contributed for fiscal year 2000 and 100 percent for the fiscal years 1999 and 1998. \$29,177 representing the unpaid contribution for fiscal year 2000, is recorded as a liability within the respective funds and the general long-term debt account group.
+A portion of the School District's contribution is used to fund pension obligations with the remainder being used to fund health care benefits; for fiscal year 2001, 4.2 percent of annual covered salary was the portion used to fund pension obligations.
+For fiscal year 2000, 5.5 percent was used to fund pension obligations.
+The contribution requirements of plan members and employers are established and may be amended, up to a statutory maximum amount, by the SERS' Retirement Board.
+The School District's required contributions for pension obligations to SERS for the fiscal years ended June 30, 2001, 2000, and 1999 were \$37,735, \$45,768, and \$53,330, respectively; 37 percent has been contributed for fiscal year 2001 and 100 percent for fiscal years 2000 and 1999. \$23,792 representing the unpaid contribution for fiscal year 2001, is recorded as a liability within the respective funds and the general long-term debt account group.